algorithmicgaze/hands/README.md

 # hands

-Arduino code needs pubsubclient library by Nick O’Leary in order to work with MQTT. install with manage library option in arduino the wifi library is build in already.
+Arduino code needs pubsubclient library by Nick O’Leary in order to work with MQTT.

+install it with 'manage library' option in arduino

 info:
 https://pubsubclient.knolleary.net/